dgamboa/writing-stage/wallet-tutorial-text.md

 );
 ```

 The above function will work just fine and our users will be able to airdrop 1 SOL every time they click on the button.
-But you can clean it up a bit by leveraging the `LAMPORTS_PER_SOL` constant from web3.js.
+But you can clean it up a bit by importing and passing in the `LAMPORTS_PER_SOL` constant, which itself equals one billion, from web3.js.

 ```javascript
 const confirmation = await connection.requestAirdrop(